webxos/macroslow/API/azure/README.md

 *Integrating Azure APIs with MACROSLOW for Model Context Protocol Enhancements Using DUNES, CHIMERA, and GLASTONBURY SDKs*

+*MICROSOFT Fees and Rates my apply if you use the APi access*

 **Copyright:** © 2025 WebXOS Research Group.
 All Rights Reserved.
 **License:** MIT License for research and prototyping with attribution to [webxos.netlify.app](https://webxos.netlify.app).
 **Contact:** [x.com/macroslow](https://x.com/macroslow) | [macroslow@outlook.com](mailto:macroslow@outlook.com)